π

 β’ Docking efficiency metrics and timing predictions

-Visit ferrylight.online for live updates every minute with data that no other platform provides.
+ferrylight.online for live updates every minute with data that no other platform provides.

 Personal Note: I built this system because I got tired of arriving at the ferry terminal not knowing the wait time or if the ferry was even running.
 Now you can check the current situation before you leave home!
 Today's data shows why real-time tracking is crucial - we're already at 96+ trips, well above the 81 peak day estimate!